 Manuscripts are hand-made objects that are inherently unique.
 As such, their ownership records have, historically, been fairly complete.
 Because most of the museum’s medieval manuscripts originated in Europe, MOTB curators have been working to verify export documentation for these objects and their ownership history through the 20th century, especially between 1933 and 1945.
 Where such information has appeared less than satisfactory, MOTB curators have conducted searches for these manuscripts on the Art Loss Register, which maintains a database of theft losses, and continue to pursue other provenance leads.

 Notes: The presence of female autographs in the margins (see “Elizabeth” in fol.177r.) suggests that this manuscript was likely copied by nuns for devotional use in a convent in the area of Yorkshire around 1380.
 It was subsequently marked with distinctions of the type commonly used by preachers, indicating its use for public readings.
 Sotheby’s, June 20, 1836, lot 30.
-This was one of 1,600 manuscripts that Phillipps acquired in 1836 this year.
+This was one of 1,600 manuscripts acquired by Phillipps this year.
 See Seymour de Ricci, English Collectors of Books & Manuscripts (Cambridge: Cambridge University Press, 1930), p.
 122 and Thomas Thorpe, Catalogue of Upwards of Fourteen Hundred Manuscripts (London: Thomas Thorpe, 1836), no. 526.
-Sotheby’s May 17, 1897, lot 623.
-Sotheby’s, March 27, 1905, lot 1923.
+Sotheby’s May 17, 1897, lot 623 and Sotheby’s, March 27, 1905, lot 1923.
 Sotheby’s, December 8, 2009, lot 48.

 Notes: Agnes Smith Lewis, Codex Climaci Rescriptus: Horae Semiticae, No. VIII, Cambridge University Press, 1909; reprinted Wipf and Stock Publishers (Eugene, Oregon: 2004), pp. xi-xii.
 Image of Sotheby’s Catalogue posted May 29, 2009, http://www.roger-pearse.com/weblog/2009/05/29/codex-climaci-rescriptus-to-be-sold-at-sothebys/ . http://www.historyofinformation.com/expanded.php?id=2601